kubernetes/contributor-site/content/en/blog/2026/sig-storage-spotlight-2026.md

 With basic integration addressed by CSI, the SIG's mission expanded to include advanced storage features that leverage the new interface.
-The SIG has also expanded its scope to support object storage through the Container Object Storage Interface (COSI).
+The SIG has also expanded its scope to support object storage through the [Container Object Storage Interface](https://github.com/kubernetes-sigs/container-object-storage-interface) (COSI).

-## Current Work and Roadmap
+## Current work and roadmap

 **What are the top features SIG Storage is actively working on right now?**

 The Data Protection WG has been working on a couple of exciting features:

-- **VolumeGroupSnapshot** is a Kubernetes feature enabling a crash-consistent, point-in-time snapshot of multiple PersistentVolumes simultaneously.
+- **VolumeGroupSnapshot** is a Kubernetes feature enabling a crash-consistent, point-in-time snapshot of multiple `PersistentVolumes` simultaneously.
 This ensures data integrity for applications — like databases — that rely on multiple volumes by capturing all volumes in the group atomically, at the exact same point in time.
-We are targeting GA in the Kubernetes 1.36 release.
+It just moved to GA in Kubernetes v1.36.

 - **CSI Changed Block Tracking (CBT)** enables efficient, incremental backups.
 By allowing storage systems to report only the blocks that have changed since the last snapshot, it significantly reduces the amount of data that needs to be transferred.
-We are targeting Beta in Kubernetes 1.36.
+It just moved to Beta in Kubernetes v1.36.

 Another feature worth highlighting is **Container Object Storage Interface (COSI)**.
 COSI provides a standard interface for provisioning and consuming object storage buckets in Kubernetes — standardizing object storage for containerized applications much like CSI did for block and file storage.
-COSI is now transitioning to v1alpha2, with plans for promotion to Beta in a future release.
+COSI is now transitioning to `v1alpha2`, with plans for promotion to Beta in a future release.

 **What recent work from SIG Storage do you consider a "win" for users?**